NICHD-BSPC/r-setup/README.md

 # Setting up efficient and reproducible command-line R

 RStudio is really nice.
-However it is difficult to set up to run using an arbitrary conda environment and difficult to run from an interactive node on biowulf.
+However it is difficult to set up to run using an arbitrary conda environment and difficult to run from a cloud instance or an interactive node on an HPC cluster.

-As a result, we tend to run RStudio locally and work on the mapped drive.
-This can cause permission issues on the mapped drive, and symlinks don't work, but worse is that we each have separate sets of R packages locally installed and so we cannot easily test each others' code.
+As a result, we tend to run RStudio locally and work on the group network share.
+This can cause permission issues on the network share, and symlinks don't work, but worse is that we each have separate sets of R packages locally installed and so we cannot easily test each others' code.

 The plain vanilla solution would be a text editor in one window and an open R interpreter in the other.
 Then copy/paste from one to the other.

-Below are instructions for setting up and using R from the terminal that is as powerful than RStudio, can run in just a terminal (so from biowulf interactive nodes), and can use arbitrary conda envs.
+Below are instructions for setting up and using R from the terminal that is as powerful than RStudio, can run in just a terminal (so from interactive nodes), and can use arbitrary conda envs.

 - streamlined copy/pasting since everything's in vim
 - syntax highlighting for R code in RMarkdown code chunks